|Country of Origin||Italy|

-Cane Corso is mildly aggressive with other dogs, especially with same sex dogs.
-Therefore, an early socialization is needed to avoid his aggressive behavior around other pets.
+Cane Corso is mildly aggressive with other dogs, especially with same-sex dogs.
+Therefore, early socialization is needed to avoid his aggressive behavior around other pets.
 Put a leash on him while taking him out for a walk.

 - Cane Corso has been painted in many paintings, including one by Bartolomeo Pinelli.